archfrog/KioskForge/FAQ.md

 A tip is to try to create a new connection with your phone to see if that works.
 Most likely, it will fail too.

 ### I get weird errors about `set chanspec 0xNNNN fail, reason -52`
 To be honest, I get a bunch of these errors every time I install Ubuntu Server on the Raspberry Pi 4+.
-I think that they are related to the Wi-Fi network card by Broadcomm, but I have no idea what they mean and why they pop up.
+I think that they are related to the Wi-Fi network card by Broadcomm, but I have no idea what they mean or why they pop up.

 This *may* be caused by the code that disables the Wi-Fi power saving feature.
 This feature is called `wifi_boost`.